MTournadre/DTFNet/README.md

 ## Training

 Training is done by the `train.py` script.
-`train.sh` contains the arguments used for training the first pass of DTF-Net.
+`train.sh` contains the arguments used for training all 3 stages of DTF-Net.
+You will need to adapt it to your environment.

 A lighter model can be quickly trained with `train_light.sh`, for tests.

 ## Evaluation

+The presented checkpoint is accessible [here](https://drive.google.com/file/d/1SLH5NxiHJzbimOldKZPR7o2qkOHkctpg/view?usp=sharing).

-`evaluate_model.py` contains all the necessary code for inference, and to evaluate all models on all presented datasets.
+`evaluate_model.py` contains all the necessary code for inference, and to evaluate diverse methods on the presented datasets.
 You *need* the [TAPNet-TAPIR repository](https://github.com/google-deepmind/tapnet) (Apache 2.0 License) for dataloading and evaluation.
 To test other methods than DTF, you will need to clone